jonlarson13/FTNT-Python-Scripts/FMG-FSWManager-AddVlans/README.md

 ## How to use
 To use this script, you must create an API user on FortiManager.
 Utilize the [Fortinet Docs](https://docs.fortinet.com/document/fortimanager/7.2.0/new-features/47777/fortimanager-supports-authentication-token-for-api-administrators-7-2-2) site for details.

+Fill in your FortiManager FQDN in the URL section of the script.

 Put your API username and password in the script.py file under the username and password settings.

 Fill out the locationSettings.csv and vlanSettings.csv files as appropriate.